 - This does not apply to the immediate family members of nationals of New Zealand residing in Australia.

-- This does not apply to passengers arriving from New Zealand, having been in New Zealand in the past 14 days and traveling on a Safe Travel Zone flight.
+- This does not apply to passengers who have been in Australia, New Zealand or both for the full 14 days before their flight to Australia.

 - This does not apply to passengers who have a visa and have been granted an exemption before departure; details can be found at https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/covid19-enquiry-form

-Passengers entering or transiting through Australia must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+Passengers entering or transiting through Australia must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 Details can be found at https://tinyurl.com/y398dxv4 .

 - This does not apply to passengers younger than 5 years.